SringayKeno/MechaCarStatisticalAnalysis/README.md

 ### Summary

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

  PR(.|t|) value in the summary (above) represent the proability that each coefficient contributes a ramdom amount of variance to the linear model.
 Using the MechaCar_mpg dataset, vehcicle_length and Ground_clearance (as well as the itercept) are statistically unlikely to provide random amount of variance to the linear model.
-The vehcicle_length and Ground_clearance have a significant impact on mpg.
+The vehicle_length and ground_clearance have a significant impact on mpg.

 * Is the slope of the linear model considered to be zero?
 Why or why not?
 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?